 To submit your own Bright Idea for consideration in this database, click here.

-To access information on winner and finalist programs that have been reviewed and evaluated by the Innovations in American Government Awards program, please visit the Awards database by following this link.
+To access information on winner and finalist programs that have been reviewed and evaluated by the Innovations in American Government Awards program, please visit the Awards database.